 Oat flour can be less bloating

-Or you may even be able to tolerate a little gluten of wheat and either be fine, or just have some very mild discomfort, but when you eat a lot you may have a much worse reaction.
-Sometimes it’s just about gut tolerance, and I think being mildly intolerant falls into the range of many people.
+Or, you may be one of those people who can tolerate a little gluten of wheat and be fine.
+Or, maybe you just have some very mild discomfort, but when you eat a lot you have a much worse reaction.
+Sometimes it’s just about gut tolerance, and being mildly intolerant falls into the range of many people.